 Most creditors who get charging orders do not foreclose on the charging order.
 If the creditor does not foreclose, his lien can be satisfied by having the LLC pay out enough money to get rid of the lien.
-Once the charging order is satisfied the charging order is rescinded.
+Once the debt is satisfied, the charging order is rescinded.